mriza/XMind-Linux-Installer/README.md

 3. If you are installing on 32bit system, run `sudo xmind-i386.installer.sh username`
 4. If you are installing on 64bit system, run `sudo xmind-amd64.installer.sh username`

 username is the user that will be use/run the software.
-Since XMind will need a data directory in the user home namded 'workspace'
+Since XMind will need a data directory in the user home named 'workspace'